mhaidarhanif/rewinds/README.md

 ## TypeScript and ESLint Server

-When you update some significant changes in the TypeScript config, ESLint config, or just generated a new Prisma schema, you can restart .
+When you update some significant changes in the TypeScript config, ESLint config, or just generated a new Prisma schema, you can restart.

 ```sh
 > TypeScript: Restart TS Server